rijalati/B_Tree/readme.txt

 to a 40 char buffer you are using to perform insertions/lookups on your b_tree.
 Say you previously inserted "Yankee Doodle".
-If "Yankee Doodle" is the first value you've strcpy()'d to your buffer, and all the bytes in your buffer were initially set to NULL, then your buffer would look like this:
+If "Yankee Doodle" is the first value you've strcpy()'d to your buffer, and all the bytes in your buffer were initially set to the NULL character, then your buffer would look like this:
 "Yankee Doodle\0\0\0\0\0.......\0".
 If you then insert into the tree, no problem.
 But now say you strcpy() "Bugs Bunny" to your buffer.
 Now your buffer looks like this:
 "Bugs Bunny\0le\o\0\0\0......\0".
 You might insert this into the tree, and then later